Best Barbecue in Austin

 1003 Barton Springs Rd, Austin, TX 78704

-Situated south of the river, this one is near and dear to my heart.
+Situated south of the river, Terry Black’s Barbecue is near and dear to my heart.
 When this young lady I had met at a hostel named Kristen decided to pay me a visit, we went here to grab some dinner.
 Might I mention that she loves this place, too, and she’s part-time vegan.
 I would recommend absolutely anything on their menu, although I’m partial to their brisket, mixed with some of their sweet sauce, as well as their perfectly moist and delicious turkey.
 This establishment also holds the distinction of being one of the very few open on Mondays.

 Sun-Thur 11am-9 pm, Fri-Sat 11am-9:30pm